cloudfoundry-samples/vertx-vtoons/README.md

 #### Web Server

-For simplicity, the configuration of the web server in the tutorial application is hard-coded to `localhost:8080`:
+For simplicity, the configuration of the web server in the tutorial application is hard-coded to 'localhost:8080':

     def webServerConf = [
         port: 8080,
         host: 'localhost',
+        ssl: true,
     ...

     ]

 In order to run on CloudFoundry, the application must use the host name and port provided by CloudFoundry.
-This code reads the host name and port from the CloudEnvironment instance, defaulting to `localhost:8080` if the CloudFoundry environment is not detected:
+This code reads the host name and port from the CloudEnvironment instance, defaulting to 'localhost:8080' if the CloudFoundry environment is not detected:

     def webServerConf = [
         port: (cloudEnv.getValue('VCAP_APP_PORT') ?: '8080') as int,
         host: cloudEnv.getValue('VCAP_APP_HOST') ?: 'localhost',
+        /* ssl: true, */
     ...

     ]

+Note: In order to simplify this example, the SSL support was removed from the application.

 #### MongoDB